-MT 251 Clinic I
+MT 251 Clinic I 1 semester credit 0/0/1

 Students, under supervision, perform one-hour massage sessions in the school's clinic.
 Students gain practical experience by working directly with clients, strengthening their interview skills, keeping accurate records, researching medical literature, assessing the client, creating a treatment plan, and communicating with the client in a functional way.
 Prerequisite(s): Matriculation in a Massage Therapy program; MT 103, Western Massage II; successful completion of a Department practical exam and by permission of the Massage Therapy Department Chair.